-Adil Aijaz is CEO and co-founder at Split Software.
+Adil Aijaz is Chief Strategy and co-founder at Split Software.
 Adil brings over ten years of engineering and technical experience having worked as a software engineer and technical specialist at some of the most innovative enterprise companies such as LinkedIn, Yahoo!, and most recently RelateIQ (acquired by Salesforce).
 Prior to founding Split in 2015, Adil’s tenure at these companies helped build the foundation for the startup giving him the needed experience in solving data-driven challenges and delivering data infrastructure.
-Adil holds a Bachelor of Science in Computer Science & Engineering from UCLA and a Master of Engineering in Computer Science from Cornell University.
+Adil holds a B.S. in Computer Science and Engineering from UCLA and a Master of Engineering in Computer Science from Cornell University.

 President and co-founder